esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/identifiers.md

 Which data need a PID?
 ----------------------

-In principle, all data need a PID, but practically, this can be broken down into two types of data:
+In principle, all data (publications, software, observations, model output, figures, etc.) need a PID, but practically, this can be broken down into two types of data:
 - Raw data
 - Processed data